 - Skinny version: you can make a lighter version of this breakfast, omitting the plant-based yogurt and the caramelized walnuts topping.

-- Oats: ???
-What???
+- Oats - besides the easy, quick oats and steel-cut oats, obvious replacements...
 Yes, oats also have an easy replacement.
 Use farro (spelt); they behave exactly the same and can be used interchangeably.
 Remember to use Gluten-Free oats if you are celiac or following a gluten-free diet.

-Also, feel free to only use little pumpkin if you find its taste too invasive.
+Also, feel free only to use a little pumpkin if you find its taste too invasive.
 No can, and no plastic container!

 Oats are an incredibly versatile grain that can be used for breakfast, side dishes, main courses, or even dessert if you have a sweet tooth.